-It is about making sure that your employees understand what's going on and why.
-You want them to be excited about the changes that you're implementing.
-You also want them to know that you're doing everything possible to ensure that things go smoothly.
+It is about making sure that your employees understand what’s going on and why.
+You want them to become excited about the changes that you’re implementing.
+You also want them to know that you’re doing everything possible to ensure that things go smoothly.

 1. Create a Compelling Vision for Change